ketanchoyal/mapbox_search/README.md

 [![Pub](https://img.shields.io/pub/v/mapbox_search)](https://pub.dartlang.org/packages/mapbox_search)

+# PR ?
+You're most welcomed....

 # MapBox Search and Static Image pure Dart Implementation

-#### A Flutter package for place search using MapBox Api and for Static map image
+#### A Flutter package for place search using MapBox Api, Reverse Geocoding and for Static map image.

+### Reverse Geocoding displays the nearby places based on the feeded Location data.

 ### I made this package because google place search was not working that much efficiently(daily quota limit) and MapBox offers plenty of free search requests.

-### Way more useful than google if you want static map images
+### Way more useful than google if you want static map images...

 ## Installing